-The pelvic splanchnic nerves (also called nervi erigentes) are the presynaptic parasympathetic nerve fibers that arise from the spinal roots S2, S3, and S4.
-These nerve fibers first travel within the anterior (ventral) rami of corresponding sacral spinal nerves (S2-S4).
-They then leave the nerves and freely distribute across the abdominal and pelvic cavities to innervate the abdominopelvic viscera.
+The pelvic splanchnic nerves (also called nervi erigentes) are the preganglionic parasympathetic nerve fibers that arise from the anterior rami of spinal nerves S2-S4 and freely distribute across the abdominal and pelvic cavities to innervate the abdominopelvic viscera.

 The main function of the pelvic splanchnic nerves is to provide the parasympathetic input to the autonomic ganglia of the pelvis.
-This way, the pelvic splanchnic nerves provide parasympathetic innervation for the majority of the pelvic organs, including the urinary bladder, hindgut, ureter, prostate, urethra, and penis/clitoris.
+Therefore, the pelvic splanchnic nerves provide parasympathetic innervation for the majority of the pelvic organs, including the urinary bladder, hindgut, ureter, prostate, urethra, and penis/clitoris.

 This article will discuss the anatomy and function of the pelvic splanchnic nerves.

 |Supply||Parasympathetic innervation of bladder, descending colon, sigmoid colon, rectum, ureter, prostate, urethra and penis/clitoris|

 The pelvic splanchnic nerves arise from the same nerves that participate in the formation of the sacral plexus.
 More specifically, their fibers originate from the anterior rami of spinal nerves S2-S4.
 They pass via the anterior sacral foramina to enter the presacral area and branch out into three main locations:

 - The majority of the pelvic splanchnic fibers join the inferior hypogastric plexus, while the smaller portion of the fibers joins the hypogastric nerves and travels with them to the superior hypogastric plexus.